core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 {{fig-non-combined}} shows a successful execution of EDHOC, with a CoAP client and a CoAP server running EDHOC as Initiator and Responder, respectively.
 In particular, it extends Figure 10 from {{Section A.2.1 of RFC9528}}, by highlighting when the two peers perform EDHOC verification and establish the OSCORE Security Context, and by adding an exchange of OSCORE-protected CoAP messages after completing the EDHOC execution.

 That is, the client sends a POST request to a reserved *EDHOC resource* at the server, by default at the Uri-Path "/.well-known/edhoc".
-The request payload consists of the CBOR simple value "true" (0xf5) concatenated with EDHOC message_1, which also includes the EDHOC connection identifier C_I of the client encoded as per {{Section 3.3 of RFC9528}}.
+The request payload consists of the CBOR simple value `true` (0xf5) concatenated with EDHOC message_1, which also includes the EDHOC connection identifier C_I of the client encoded as per {{Section 3.3 of RFC9528}}.
 The Content-Format of the request can be set to application/cid-edhoc+cbor-seq.

 This triggers the EDHOC execution at the server, which replies with a 2.04 (Changed) response.
 The response payload consists of EDHOC message_2, which also includes the EDHOC connection identifier C_R of the server encoded as per {{Section 3.3 of RFC9528}}.
 The Content-Format of the response can be set to application/edhoc+cbor-seq.